-Regarding the "re-use/recycling" of part of an infrastructure asset that is being replaced, Council believes that the benefit from "re-use/recycling" DOES fit within the current definition of "Residual Value" as per AASB 116:
+Regarding the "re-use/recycling" of part of an infrastructure asset that is being replaced, we believe that the benefit from "re-use/recycling" DOES fit within the current definition of "Residual Value" as per AASB 116:

-- 1. An "estimated amount" can be determined in \$terms (based on the difference between the assets complete replacement cost & recycled replacement cost), - 2.
-An entity will "currently obtain" the "amount" by paying a reduced cost of replacement (ie. cost savings have value & are "obtained" by the entity when achieved by keeping the extra cash not outlaid), - 3.
+- 1. An "estimated amount" can be determined in \$ terms (based on the difference between the assets complete replacement cost & recycled replacement cost), - 2.
+An entity will "currently obtain" the "amount" by paying a reduced cost of replacement (ie. cost savings have value & are "obtained" by the entity when achieved by keeping the extra cash not outlayed), - 3.
 The "amount" obtained is clearly the result of the "disposal" of the asset being its replacement/refurbishment with a new asset.

-In fact it is felt that the current definition of "Residual Value" as per ASSB 116 is in fact readily applicable to the "cost savings" a Council can earn/utilise by reusing or recycling (or taking early replacement) action that utilises part of the existing asset (as opposed to deferring replacement until the asset fails & requires total replacement).
+As such we feel the current definition of "Residual Value" as per ASSB 116 IS in fact readily applicable to the "cost savings" a Council can earn/utilise by reusing or recycling (or taking early replacement) action that utilises part of the existing asset (as opposed to deferring replacement until the asset fails & requires total replacement).